docwire/docwire/doc/coding_guidelines.md

 The ErrorPolicy controls propagation:

 - The default `expected` policy returns a value or an error code.
-- A host-provided exception policy throws a typed SDK exception at the public API boundary.
+- A host-provided exception policy throws a typed SDK exception at the point of failure inside the core algorithm.

+Because `ErrorPolicy` is a template parameter on the fallible algorithm, the exception path is generated inline at the deep failure site.
+On the happy path, an exception-based `ErrorPolicy` compiles to zero extra error-check branches.
+On failure, it performs stack unwinding from that exact point.
+This is what gives exception mode its happy-path speed, while the default `expected` policy gives explicit branch handling.

 SDK business logic must not directly use `throw`, `try`, or `catch`.
 It must push rich context to `Audit` and then delegate error propagation to the injected ErrorPolicy.
-Direct exception syntax is allowed only inside ErrorPolicy implementations and explicit host-facing adapters.
+Direct `throw`, `try`, and `catch` syntax is allowed only inside ErrorPolicy implementations.
+Core SDK algorithms must never throw directly; they delegate failure propagation to the injected ErrorPolicy.

 **The Why:** Coarse-grained error categories remain register-friendly control-flow markers whether propagated as `expected` or exceptions.
 Templating on ErrorPolicy preserves deterministic, branch-explicit error handling by default while allowing host applications to opt into zero-cost happy-path exceptions.
 The default SDK policy remains exception-free, so deterministic execution is not compromised.